chenglong92/chenglong92.github.io/_pages/publications.md

 author_profile: true
 ---

+You can find the full list of publications on the [google scholar page](https://scholar.google.com/citations?user=TIG3o6EAAAAJ&hl=zh-CN&oi=sra).

 {% if author.googlescholar %}
   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>
 {% endif %}